decentraland/adr/content/ADR-25-explorer-repositories-decoupling-.md

 - The typescript project will also be responsible for creating the Ethereum provider and passing it as a parameter to Kernel.

-- The typescript project contains a thin layer with the `unity-interface` and all the code that is directly related with the browser renderer (GIFs, mouse events wrapper, audio, video, etc).
+- The typescript project contains a thin layer with the `unity-interface` and all the code that is directly related to the browser renderer (GIFs, mouse events wrapper, audio, video, etc).

 - An independent Unity project contains the Renderer Package, the web specific entry point (InitialScene + Main + etc) and any web specific components that may be needed.